Akhilaraghavan/promotion-engine/README.md

 #### Sample input for commandLine run

 Provide the input as shown below.
-The promotions can be provided in natural language
+The promotions can be provided as text.
+See example below.

 The below cart scenario is where the total is 280
 3 * A     130